dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/index.md

 **Remarks**

-There is always a back-facing camera be defined as a default camera.
+- There is always a back-facing camera be defined as a default camera.
 If user don't select any camera via `selectCamera`, the default camera will be considered as the selected camera.
+- If there is no opened camera, the method `selectCamera` will not open any camera.
+- If there is an opened camera and the opened camera's ID is exactly equals the input ID, the method `selectCamera` will make no changes.
+- If there is an opened camera and the opened camera's ID is different with the input ID, the method `selectCamera` will close the currently opened camera and then open a new camera by the input ID.

 &nbsp;